abirand/MousePlagues/README.txt

 200.sys
 Sample 'system' file created after running the simulation with the command "./niche 200".
 Stores all the information requested in "niche.c" related to the hypothetical island population as a whole.
 The information is displayed in the plots on the right of the display.
 (File is for the sample simulation presented in Fig. 4a)

-200.deme.zip
+200.deme
-Sample 'deme' file (compressed) created after running the simulation with the command "./niche 200".
+Sample 'deme' file  created after running the simulation with the command "./niche 200".
 Stores all the information requested in "niche.c" related to each of demes present in each patch.
 The information is displayed in the landscape plot of the display.
 (File is for the sample simulation presented in Fig. 4a)

 200.distance
 Sample 'distance' file created after running the simulation with the command "./niche 200".
 Stores all the information requested in "thread.c" related to the dispersal distances of all the individuals in that breeding cycle.
 The information is displayed in the plots on the left of the display.
 (File is for the sample simulation presented in Fig. 4a)

+with-control.mov
+The vidoe of the simulation with control applied as pre-emptive control.
+The same simulation data files are 200.* files above.

+no-control.mov
+The vidoe of the simulation with no control applied during the plague.

 ------